ThomasDanger/TicTacToe-In-Assembly/MIPS/CurrentVersion/README.md

      [   ] [ X ] [   ]

 ### WIN CONDITIONS
- To check for win conditions, it should be made known that X's are stored into the array as 1's, O's are stored into the array as -1's, and empty spaces are stored as 0. to check for a win, the program adds every element an a line together and checks if the sum equals -3 or 3.
-If it equals -3, O wins.
-If it equals 3, X wins.
+ To check for win conditions, The program compares the current game board with 8 different binary strings, one for each row, column, and diagonal.

      [ X ] [ O ] [ O ]
      [ X ] [   ] [   ]